IMSweeney/Udacity_Mouse_Maze_Project/README.md

 This project is simulated micromouse competition.
 A pre-generated maze is provided as well as a few python files to give a framework in which the robot can operate.

-* '''maze.py''': Loads a maze text file into memory and checks its validity.
+* 'maze.py': Loads a maze text file into memory and checks its validity.
-* '''showmaze.py''': Uses turtle to draw a .txt maze
+* 'showmaze.py': Uses turtle to draw a .txt maze
-* '''tester.py''': Tests the robot in a maze
+* 'tester.py': Tests the robot in a maze

-Lasly a template robot inteligence is provided in: '''robot.py'''.
+Lasly a template robot inteligence is provided in: 'robot.py'.
 All of the code written for this project is here.
 It contains an algorithm for mapping, pathing, and drawing the maze from the sensor data.

+## Problem Statement
+The goal of this project is to implement the create a robot AI that can navigate any maze provided and reach the goal.
+At each timestep, the robot will recieve sensor data from the tester and return it's choice of move.
+To do this the robot will have to do the following:

+1. Maintain an accurate record of it's current location
+2. Create a map of the environment from the sensor data
+3. Navigate towards the goal
+4. Do enough exploration to find the optimal path
+5. *bonus* Create a visualization of the AI (chosen path, explored nodes)

+I would expect the robot to be able to navigate any maze given if it has a valid path to the goal as well as to eventually find the optimal path.
+It should also create a visualization so that one can watch the robot to get an idea of how it is operating.

+## Metrics
+For this project the metric is stated by the competition as a score based on two runs of the maze.
+The first run is for exploration, while the second run is for reaching the goal as fast as possible.
+A lower score is better.

+$$score = # time steps in first run / 30 + # time steps in second run$$